Marcinszopik/currency-exchange/READEME.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

+***Description***

+# Currency Exchange #

+## The purpose of this app is to allow a user to choose a currency type and amount, and choose which type of currency they would like the exchange rate for

+### Written by Marcin Szopik 08/12/2020

+**How it works**

+1. the async callback function in main instantiates a new object called currency Exchanger.
+2. A new variable called response is created, which calls the function callAPI(). https://api.exchangeratesapi.io/latest?symbols=USD,GBPA user
+Visit the ExchangeRate-API site.
+3. callAPI runs a try-catch case that calls the function getRate(). getRate() is a switch case with each case being a newUrl with the result we want to provide.
+4. the newUrl is given to a fetch command as an argument. we then wait to see if the request was successful.
+If so, we return the response as the variable jsonifiedResponse.
+5. Our jsonifiedResponse is given to getElements() as an argument. getElements invokes an if statement that returns a result if response is true.

 Available Scripts